Welshy92/heritage-housing-analysis/README.md

 - Page 1:

-  - Quick project summary
+  - Quick project summary.
-  - Project Terms & Jargon
+  - Project Terms & Jargon.
-  - Describe Project Dataset
+  - Describe Project Dataset.
-  - State Business Requirements
+  - State Business Requirements.

 - Page 2:

-  - Project Hypothesis & Validation
+  - Project Hypothesis & Validation.
-  - How I inended to solve them
+  - How I inended to solve them.
   - Success or failure?

 - Page 3:

-  - Sale Price Study
+  - Sale Price Study.
-  - Show 1st business requirement
+  - Show 1st business requirement.
   - Tickbox to showa preview of dataset.
-  - Explain correlation study and it's conclusions
+  - Explain correlation study and it's conclusions.
-  - Tickbox to show study graphs
+  - Tickbox to show study graphs.

 - Page 4:

-  - House Price Predictor
+  - House Price Predictor.
+  - User input of variables.
+  - Displays a predicted price based on variables.

+- Page 5:

+  - ML: Predict House Prices.
+  - Features that the model trained and importance.
+  - Pipeline performance.displaying confusion matrix and classification report.

 - List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
 - Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)